Your antenatal appointments

 How can I get help between appointments?

-At the front of your maternity notes that you get at your booking appointment, your midwife or doctor will write down contact information for your midwifery team as well as triage at your local hospital, so you always have a way of getting advice when you need it.
+At the front of your maternity notes, your midwife or doctor will write down contact information for your midwifery team as well as triage at your local hospital, so you always have a way of getting advice when you need it.

 If you have any concerns, it’s always better to speak to someone and put your mind at rest rather than waiting weeks until your next appointment.